zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

             on the public DNS.
             * The lookup must take into account changes that undelegated data has created, if any.
-         4. If the lookup returns the relevant address record or records with the same owner name as in the query, then extract those and add to *Address Records From Child* with name and IP address or addresses.
+         4. If the lookup returns the relevant address record or records, A for A record query and AAAA for AAAA record query, and with the same owner name as in the query, then extract those and add to *Address Records From Child* with name and IP address or addresses.